 At least eight weeks prior to the anticipated beginning of an Alternate Workload (and sooner if at all possible), graduate teaching assistant students should submit a written request for the workload adjustment to the department chair.
 The department needs sufficient time to find an appropriate replacement for teaching responsibilities and to outline expected teaching and research activities before and following the adjustment period.
-However, the department will do everything possible to work with graduate students during their time of need.
+However, the department understands that personal and family medical emergencies are often not anticipated.
+The department will do everything possible to work with graduate students during their time of need.
 Graduate students applying for a workload adjustment must make arrangements with the relevant faculty advisor for course completion and a timeline for meeting other academic requirements such as Ph.D. qualifying examinations or other academic milestones that will be affected by the adjustment and by the one semester extension of academic requirements.
 A copy of this agreement should be on file with the department.